 The Charitable Gift Annuity program assets are managed by an investment firm subject to MSF USA's investment policy statement.
-For this pool of assets, MSF USA's investment policy includes the following objectives: growth and income, a moderate risk tolerance and a three to less-than-seven years investment horizon.
-Asset classes may include cash equivalents, fixed income and equity investments.
-While infrequent, nontraditional, illiquid or non-marketable securities may be used to help provide uncorrelated returns relative to the equity and fixed-income allocations.
+For this pool of assets, MSF USA's investment policy includes the following objectives: growth and income, a moderate risk tolerance, and a three- to less-than-seven-year investment horizon.
+Asset classes may include cash equivalents, fixed-income, and equity investments.
+While infrequent, nontraditional, illiquid, or non-marketable securities may be used to help provide uncorrelated returns relative to the equity and fixed-income allocations.

-At December 31, 2021 and 2020, the Charitable Gift Annuity investment account, included in investments, at fair value, had a fair market value of \$44,362,127 and \$38,450,603 and the related liability amounted to \$19,088,601 and \$20,056,615, respectively.
-As of December 31, 2021, MSF USA had adequate reserves among its assets for its charitable gift annuity program.
+At December 31, 2022 and 2021, the Charitable Gift Annuity investment account, included in investments, at fair value as part of mutual funds, municipal bonds, and U.S. government obligations, had a fair market value of \$36,941,247 and \$44,362,127 and the related liability amounted to \$19,209,076 and \$19,088,601, respectively.
+As of December 31, 2022, MSF USA had adequate reserves among its assets for its charitable gift annuity program.

-The actuarial gain (loss) on annuity and trust obligations amounted \$860,687 and \$(2,808,685) for 2021 and 2020, respectively.
+The actuarial (loss) gain on annuity and trust obligations amounted \$(890,838) and \$860,687 for 2022 and 2021, respectively.